WoodrowCrawford/2DRPG/README.md

 # Tips
 Bullets can fall back down and you only have one life.
 There are no restarts in life.
-That green bar is not a sheild.
+That green bar is not a shield.
 It is false hope.

 # Releases
 PC Version: https://github.com/WoodrowCrawford/2DRPG/releases/download/v1.1/2DRPG-v1.1-PC.zip